 “Kalarippayattu.
 A holistic martial art from South India” written by Justyna Rodzińska-Nair is the first Polish book on this topic ever published.

 The printed Polish version was published in September 2022, and it was followed by an e-book.
-Both are already available in our online shop.

 What our students say about kalari trainings:

 Trainings incredibly strengthen and shape both body and mind.
 This holistic approach is the thing I appreciate most in kalari.